cloudmix-dev/workertown/www/docs/src/pages/docs/packages/search/tutorial.md

 ### Add a tag to your first document

 Tagging allows you to filter out (at the database level) documents you don't want to be included in search/suggestion results.

-You can tag an document by including an array of strings under the `tag` property when you index it.
+You can tag a document by including an array of strings under the `tag` property when you index it.
 Replace the document via the `/v1/docs/:id` endpoint:

 ```bash